Will a Recent Ruling in NJ Effect Whistleblowers Elsewhere?

 The same is true for the employment of public employees.
 They cannot be adversely affected for making disclosures or allegations involving a violation of state or federal law that creates a substantial and specific danger to the public’s health, safety, or welfare.

 Have your employment rights been violated due to retaliatory behavior of your employer after reporting an illegal or otherwise damaging action or policy?
 If so, document your situation, compile all messages between you and your employer, and contact a skilled employment rights attorney.
 Wenzel Fenton and Cabassa, P.A., have helped hundreds of employees protect their rights and receive the justice they deserve.
-Call us today — the initial consultation is free and all conversations are confidential.
+Call us today — the initial case evaluation is free and all conversations are confidential.

 Please Note: At the time this article was written, the information contained within it was current based on the prevailing law at the time.
 Laws and precedents are subject to change, so this information may not be up to date.
 Always speak with a law firm regarding any legal situation to get the most current information available.